-- A knight should prepare a member of Darkon to be a participating member in the Noble council. - A knight should have an active role in the squireship of the member of Darkon

-- A knight should provide assistance and guidance to his squire on a regular basis both on and off the field. - A knight should Strive to attend Darkon events with his squire, assisting him in learning and understanding all of the roles and responsibilities of a member of the Noble Council. - A knight should request the assistance of other knights as needed to provide expert guidance in these roles and responsibilities.
+- A knight should prepare a member of Darkon to be a participating member in the Noble council. - A knight should have an active role in the squireship of the member of Darkon - A knight should provide assistance and guidance to their squire on a regular basis both on and off the field. - A knight should Strive to attend Darkon events with their squire, assistingthemin learning and understanding all of the roles and responsibilities of a member of the Noble Council. - A knight should request the assistance of other knights as needed to provide expert guidance in these roles and responsibilities.